Resources

 Data Structures & Algorithms

-Algorithm choices and why they were selected
+Core data models.
+Algorithm choices and why they were selected.
+Performance and scalability notes.

 System Interfaces

-Internal modules and services
+API endpoints.
+Third-party integrations.
+Internal modules and services.

 User Interfaces

-3. Testing Plan
+3. Testing plan

 Section